 Even if you do wait until after your runs to go over your data, a lot of runners choose other distractions like music, audio books, or even podcasts to get them through their workouts.
 While these things aren’t necessarily bad, one commonly neglected aspect of running is training the mind.

 The problem with using distractions to get through your run is that you may neglect training your mind.

 By taking a more mindful approach to running a few times per week (or even as part of a warm-up or cool-down), runners can improve mental conditioning that will in turn boost performance, recovery, and bring some of the joy back to the sport you love.

 Let’s go with the flow and explore what mindful running is and why it’s beneficial for runners of all levels.

 What Is Mindful Running?

-The most basic definition of mindful running is to become mentally connected with your body during your workouts.
+The most basic definition of mindful running is to become mentally connected with your body during your runs.

 While there are many different ways runners can practice this technique, the principal idea is to get rid of distractions while you run, concentrating on how you feel.
 Whether it’s looking at your metrics every minute, being overly concerned with how fast or far you have to go, or even thinking about that argument you had with a co-worker during a run, these things tend to take away from the mind-body connection and being in the moment.